envoyproxy/envoy-mobile/docs/root/api/http.rst

 -------------------

 In order to receive updates for a given request/stream, a ``ResponseHandler`` must be created.
-This class contains a set of callbacks are called whenever an update occurs on the stream.
+This class contains a set of callbacks that are called whenever an update occurs on the stream.

 **Kotlin**::